ogimgio/UNEP-STARTHACK22/README.md

 ### Point of Contact
 List all available mentors here.

-### Time Slots at the Booth
+### Mentor Availability
-List the expected times of availability at the booth here.
+List the expected availability of your mentors (phyiscal and on Discord)

 ### Prize
 Let the participants know what will be expecting the winning Team!